MahmudRafi/Delete-Multiple-github-Repo-with-exception/README.md

 For any questions or help, you can contact me on Telegram: [t.me/mahmud_rafi](https://t.me/mahmud_rafi)

+##Features
+   - Delete multiple GitHub repositories easily.
+   - Keep specific repositories safe from deletion.
+   - Simple and user-friendly command-line interface.
+   - Confirmation prompt before actual deletion to avoid accidents.

+##Requirements
+*To use this script, you need to have the following installed:*
+   - Python 3.x
+   - `requests` library

 ## Instructions

 1. **Create a GitHub Personal Access Token:**